Heckler: Origin

 Although the word heckler, which originated from the textile trade, was first attested in the mid-15th century, its use as "person who harasses" is from 1885.
 To heckle was to tease or comb out flax or hemp fibres.
-The additional meaning, to interrupt speakers with awkward or embarrassing questions, was first used in Scotland, and specifically in early 19th century Dundee, a town where the hecklers who combed the flax had established a reputation as the most belligerent element in the workforce.
+The additional meaning, to interrupt speakers with awkward or embarrassing questions, was first used in Scotland, and specifically in early 19th century Dundee, a town where the hecklers who combed the flax had established a reputation as the most vocal element in the labor force.
 In the heckling factory, one heckler would read out the day's news while the others worked, to the accompaniment of interruptions and furious debate.

 Heckling was a major part of the vaudeville theater.
 Sometimes it was incorporated into the play.
 Milton Berle's weekly TV variety series in the 1960s featured a heckler named Sidney Spritzer (German/Yiddish for 'squirter') played by Borscht Belt comic Irving Benson.
 In the 1970s and 1980s, The Muppet Show, which was also built around a vaudeville theme, featured two hecklers, Statler and Waldorf (two old men named after famous hotels).
 Heckles are now particularly likely to be heard at comedy performances, to unsettle or compete with the performer.